minhpascal/documentation/deployment.rst

     $ ./install.sh postgres

-JARR is now ready!
+Newspipe is now ready!

 Configuration (database url, email, user agent, etc.) is done via the file `src/conf/conf.cfg`.

-By default the one page app of JARR will be loaded from `here <https://cdn.cedricbonhomme.org/bundle.min.js>`_.
+By default the one page app of Newspipe will be loaded from `here <https://cdn.cedricbonhomme.org/bundle.min.js>`_.
 But you can also built it yourself.
 You'll have to have Node.js installed: